Blendify/blender-manual/trunk/blender_docs/manual/preferences/addons.rst

 3rd Party Add-ons
 -----------------

-There are hundreds of add-ons that are not distributed with Blender and are developer by others.
+There are hundreds of add-ons that are not distributed with Blender and are developed by others.
 To add them to the list of other add-ons they must be installed into Blender.

 To install these use the *Install...* button and